-4. Mount Kenya.
-If Kilimanjaro isn’t in your travel plans, head to Kenya’s highest peak.
-Mount Kenya is the second tallest mountain in Africa, and it is quite the hike!
-Put your climbing skills to the test as you trek up this formidable mountain and take in the incredible views of Kenya.

 5. The Rift Valley.
 The Great African Rift Valley is one of the world’s most stunning natural formations.
 This trench is the bed of East Africa’s Great Lakes, and it is a gorgeous place to visit.
-The most incredible park of the Rift Valley is the edge of the rift, where the dry bush rises up to meet the tropical forests above.
+The most incredible part of the Rift Valley is the edge of the rift, where the dry bush rises up to meet the tropical forests above.

 What do you like most about Kenya?
 Leave us a message in the comments below!

-(new page)